 We provided learning material in the form of videos in the local language.
 The content complemented the topics they were taught in classes.

-The additional tool helped the students be focused and attentive and made it easier for them to grasp concepts and retain information.
+The additional tool helped the students to be focused and attentive and made it easier for them to grasp concepts and retain information.

 Now Basumita understands the various ways of farming, their importance and implements contour farming on her sloped land.
 Sagar understands water tables, the importance of water conservation and implements multi-stage use of water at home.
 They continue to make decisions that don’t adversely affect the environment.